Bryan Banks, Executive Editor, Co-Founder

 Javier Puente, Editor

-Javier Puente holds a Ph.D. from Georgetown University, and currently serves as Assistant Professor of Latin American History at the Instituto de Historia of the Pontificia Universidad Católica de Chile.
+Javier Puente holds a Ph.D. from Georgetown University, and currently serves as Assistant Professor of Latin American and Latino/a Studies at Smith College.
 He works, teaches, and writes on a variety of subjects related to campesino politics and rural environments, insurrections, and the manifold impacts of social and political violence in Andean Peru.
 Follow him on Twitter @puentevaldivia.

 Blake Smith, Editor

 Blake Smith is a Harper Schmidt Fellow at the University of Chicago.
 He researches connections between France and India in the eighteenth century and beyond.
 His has written articles for journals such as History of European Ideas and History of the Economic and Social History of the Orient as well as popular media.

 Rob Taber, Editor